 Properties near the coast face additional challenges such as salt corrosion; choosing salt-resistant shutter solutions ensures compliance and longevity.

 Roller shutter installations in Perth must adhere to comprehensive Australian Standards, which ensure consistency in safety, durability, and fire resistance across residential and commercial properties.
+These standards also help installers demonstrate that products have been tested against wind load, impact, wiring, and bushfire conditions before installation begins.

 Overview of AS 5039 and Related Standards